-The team is especially skilled in assessing each individual patient and determining if and when surgical intervention is appropriate.
+Johns Hopkins experts are renowned for surgical treatment of brachial plexus injuries.
+Our team is skilled in assessing each patient and determining if and when surgery is appropriate.

-You will benefit from our multidisciplinary approach, with insights from neurology, neurosurgery and orthopaedics.
+You will benefit from our multi-specialty approach, with insights from specialists in neurology, neurosurgery, plastic and reconstructive surgery, and orthopaedics.

 Request an Appointment

 Our surgeons will recommend the best treatment for you based on how and when your brachial nerve was damaged.
 Surgery types include:

 Re-connecting the two ends of a severed nerve if it's still viable